 Thermal neutron imaging creates extremely low-energy neutron radiation by running the neutrons produced by Phoenix’s generator through a moderator filled with heavy water.
 Since heavy water does not absorb neutrons, the neutrons scatter and collide with the water molecules, losing more and more energy with each collision until the neutrons reach thermal equilibrium, or room temperature (roughly 0.025 eV).

-Because the neutrons have been slowed down, they pass through the object more slowly than fast neutrons.
-As a result, they are much better suited for imaging small objects with a high amount of detail and clarity.
+Because the neutrons have been slowed down, they pass through the object more slowly than fast neutrons, resulting in longer exposure times.
+Due to the longer exposure times required, they are much better suited for imaging small objects with a high amount of detail and clarity.

 - Ten 14” x 17” imaging ports